 4.3.3.3 Management of Service Area Restrictions in wireline access

-The subscription data in the UDM for a 5G-BRG includes a Service Area Restriction which may contain either Allowed or Non-Allowed Areas specified by using explicit Line IDs (and corresponding operator identifiers) and/or other geographical information (e.g., longitude/latitude, zip code, etc.).
+The subscription data in the UDM for a 5G-BRG includes a Service Area Restriction which may contain either Allowed or Non-Allowed Areas specified by using explicit GLI(s)and/or other geographical information (e.g., longitude/latitude, zip code, etc.).

 The subscription data in the UDM for a 5G-CRG and FN-CRG includes a Service Area Restriction which may contain either Allowed or Non-Allowed Areas specified by using explicit HFC Node IDs and/or other geographical information (e.g., longitude/latitude, zip code, etc.).

-The geographical information used to specify allowed or non-allowed area is only managed in the network, and the network will map it to a list of Line IDs or HFC Node IDs before sending Service Area Restriction information to the PCF.
+The geographical information used to specify allowed or non-allowed area is only managed in the network, and the network will map it to a list of GLI(s) or HFC Node IDs before sending Service Area Restriction information to the PCF.

 The UDM stores the Service Area Restrictions for the 5G-RG or FN-CRG as part of the subscription data.
 The PCF in the serving network may (e.g. due to varying conditions such as 5G-RG's location, time and date) further adjust Service Area Restrictions of a 5G-RG, either by expanding an allowed area or by reducing a non-allowed area.
 The UDM and the PCF may update the Service Area Restrictions of a 5G-RG or a FN-CRG at any time.

 During registration, if the Service Area Restrictions of the 5G-RG or FN-CRG is not present in the AMF, the AMF fetches from the UDM the Service Area Restrictions of the 5G-RG or FN-CRG that may be further adjusted by the PCF.
 The serving AMF shall enforce the Service Area Restrictions of a 5G-RG and a FN-CRG.
-The AMF receives the location information (Line ID, HFC Node IDs) where the RG is connected from the W-AGF via N2.
+The AMF receives the location information (GLI, HFC Node IDs) where the RG is connected from the W-AGF via N2.

 The network does not send any Allowed Area or Non-Allowed Area to the 5G-RG for wireline access.
 If the 5G-RG initiates communication in an Allowed Area, the network accepts the communication as allowed by the subscription.
 If the 5G-RG initiates Service Request or SM signalling in a Non-Allowed Area, the AMF rejects the request with a suitable cause code indicating that the 5G-RG/W-AGF should not retry Service Request and SM signalling while being connected to the same line.